EXCLUSIVE-U.S. opposes plans to strengthen World Health Organization

 Two of the European officials said China had not yet made its position clear, while a third official listed Beijing among the critics of the proposal.

-(Reporting by Francesco Guarascio @fraguarascio in Brussels and Trevor Hunnicutt in Washington; additional reporting by Stephanie Nebehay in Geneva and Andreas Rinke in Berlin; editing by Josephine Mason and Kevin Liffey)
+(Reporting by Francesco Guarascio @fraguarascio in Brussels and Trevor Hunnicutt in Washington; Additional reporting by Stephanie Nebehay in Geneva, Andreas Rinke in Berlin and Anthony Boadle in Brasilia; Editing by Josephine Mason, Kevin Liffey and Daniel Wallis)

 ((Francesco.Guarascio@thomsonreuters.com;))